Fei-au/lc/leetcode.md

 - Math
   - Two Sum or sum questions, change the question to make reminder to 0, save each middiate value in a set, and check if (target - cur) in the set

-- Dynamic Programming
-  - dp table
-  -
-  - 118 119 redo by using dynamic programming thoughts

 - Hash Table
   - Check duplicate